Admiralty Law Attorneys

 What is Admiralty Law?

 Admiralty law and maritime law are synonymous terms.
-This practice area supports commerce, travel, and trade over the high seas and other bodies of water.
-It works to protect the safety, employment rights, and privileges of seamen, dockworkers, passengers, and any related individual or business entity.
+Admiralty law supports commerce, travel, and trade over the high seas and other bodies of water.
+These laws protect the safety, employment rights, and privileges of seamen, dockworkers, passengers, and any related individual or business entity.
 The provisions of admiralty and maritime law apply not only to ocean-going ships, but also to ferries, harbor tugboats, barges, commercial fishing operations, offshore oil drilling platforms, and any other vessels or facilities that operate within bodies of water.

 The United States has enacted many of the traditional common law provisions of admiralty law into statutes that govern maritime operations.
 Those statutes give federal courts primary jurisdiction over such matters.
-In this video, Brother Rutter explains the difference between the laws that govern accidents on land vs. accidents on the water.
-Click here to watch now.
+Rutter Mills’ managing partner, Brother Rutter, has vast experience defending admiralty law.
+In this video, he explains the difference between the laws that govern accidents on land versus accidents on the water.

 The body of common law and statutes that evolved into modern maritime and admiralty law has roots that are thousands of years old.
 Specific provisions of admiralty law were adopted between England and the American colonies to govern torts and contract issues that arose in trading over the high seas.
 In modern times, maritime law encompasses those provisions and all other laws, rules, and regulations that apply to the high seas and all other navigable waters.